microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/identitygovernance-insights-workflowsprocessedbycategory.md

 ---
 title: "insights: workflowsProcessedByCategory"
-description: "The summary of workflowsProcessedByCategory for a lifecycle workflow tenant."
+description: "Provide a summary of workflows processed in a tenant by the workflow category."
 author: "krbain"
 ms.localizationpriority: medium
 ms.subservice: "entra-id-governance"